nirtamir2/ai-sdk-slides/slides.md

 <!--
 These are some of the key skills for AI Engineers.
 Notice how they blend traditional software engineering with AI-specific knowledge.
-We'll touch on many of these skills throughout our discussion today.
+We"ll touch on many of these skills throughout our discussion today.
 -->